 Mickey Hot Springs are nestled southeast of Mickey Butte.

-From Burns take Highway 78 and drive southeast approximately 65 miles to Fields-Denio Road (also called Folly Farm Road and East Steens Road).
+From Burns take Highway 78 and drive southeast approximately 65 miles to Fields-Denio Road (Folly Farm Road or East Steens Road).
 Turn right onto Fields-Denio Road and continue 31.5 miles south.
 Turn left onto the Mickey Hot Springs access road and follow 6.9 miles east around the southern edge of Mickey Butte to the parking area near a BLM signboard.

 From Fields take Highway 205 North and follow 1.4 miles to Fields-Denio Road.
 Turn slight right onto Fields-Denio Road and continue 32 miles north.
 Turn right onto the Mickey Hot Springs access road and follow 6.9 miles east around the southern edge of Mickey Butte to the parking area near a BLM signboard.